vivekghanchi/ARGeeks/README.md

 # ARGeeks
-This is an Augmented Reality application which will help in learning  about Wild life animal by creating an augmented Zoo and Spread awareness of endangered animals.
+This is an Augmented Reality application which will help in learning  about Wild life animal by creating an augmented Zoo and Spread awareness of endangered animals in a fun way.
+It will make learning accurate and get the most from it.

 ## Description of Project